5 Revelations From Cohen: 2017 Checks, 'Catch-And-Kill,' Possible Book Deal

 Many Republicans at Wednesday's hearing used their allotted time to probe Cohen's motives for shifting his loyalty away from Trump after years of dedicated service — and the financial gain Cohen could potentially reap from telling his story.

-Cohen repeatedly stressed all he had lost through actions he'd taken and choices he made during 10 years working as Trump's personal attorney — not just the jail time he's facing, but fearing for his family's safety, losing his business and now being disbarred.
+Cohen repeatedly stressed all he had lost through actions he had taken and choices he made during 10 years working as Trump's personal attorney — not just the jail time he's facing, but fearing for his family's safety, losing his business and now being disbarred.

 "I don't expect I'm going to have a source of income when I'm in federal penitentiary," Cohen said.